ros2/design/articles/151_roslaunch_xml.md

   Forward and backwards slashes will be resolved to the local filesystem convention.
   Substitution will fail if the executable cannot be found.

+`$(exec-in-package <exec-name> <package-name>)`
+: Substituted by the path to the executable in the local filesystem.
+  Lookups at the `lib` folder of the package.
+  Substitution will fail if the executable cannot be found.

 `$(var <name>)`
 : Substituted by the value of the launch configuration variable.
   Substitution will fail if the named argument does not exist.